Sam-Max/rcmltb/README.md

 - Multizip mirror and leech
 - Extract and Zip link/file from Telegram to cloud
 - Extract and Zip folder/file from cloud to Telegram
-- Refactor of code to use pyrogram and not ptb library
+- Refactor of code to use pyrogram

 ### From Base Repository
 - Link/Torrent/Magnets/Mega to Telegram
+- Aria support for direct download links
+- Qbittorrent support for torrent and magnets
+- Select files from Torrent before downloading
+- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
+- Mega.nz for mega links
+- Ytdl support
-- Mongo Database support
+- Mongo DB support
 - Save owner settings
 - Save user settings, including thumbnails.
 - Edit global options from bot settings
 - Send private files(token.pickle, config.env and accounts.zip) from bot
 - Save RSS last recorded data
 - Rss feed with filter support
-- Aria support for direct download links
 - Netrc support
-- Qbittorrent support for torrent and magnets
-- Select files from Torrent before downloading
 - Renaming for Telegram files
 - Direct link authentication from bot
-- Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine
 - Using 7-zip tool to extract all supported files
 - Extract rar, zip and 7z with or without password
 - Status Pages for unlimited tasks